zalenix/portaldocs/portal-sdk/templates/designpatterns-resource-manage.md

 shown that they rely heavily on the essentials panel for looking up information.
 The Essentials sections is conceptually divided in two well know parts:
 * Platform fields: fields that are common to all resources Resource Group, Status, Location, Subscription, Subscription ID
 * Domain specific fields: fields that are specific to one domain or type of resource (e.g. ftp user in a WebApp, Replication in Storage, etc.)
+* Labels for fields should be limited to less than 150px in length
-* Tags - display and manage the tags assigned to this resource Learn more [portalfx-extensions-essentials.md](./portalfx-extensions-essentials.md)
+* Tags - display and manage the tags assigned to this resource

+Learn more [portalfx-extensions-essentials.md](./portalfx-extensions-essentials.md)

 #### Content area